kylesluder/objc-namespaces/README.md

 Namespace Scopes and the `@using` Directive
 =====

 At any given point in a translation unit there exists a stack of namespace scopes.
 A namespace scope consists of a set of identifiers and namespace aliases.
 Each C scope and Objective-C `@`-block creates a correspondingly-lived namespace scope.
+Each namespace scope is also a C identifier scope.

-When the compiler encounters an unqualified identifier, it looks up the stack of namespace scopes to find a matching identifier of the appropriate type.
+When the compiler encounters an unqualified identifier, it looks up the stack of namespace scopes to find a matching identifier of an appropriate kind.
+It first tries to match any C symbols in the current scope.
+If a match is not found, the compiler then tries to match an Objective-C symbol of an appropriate kind.
+If none is found, the compiler emits an error.

 All identifiers in the namespace named by a `@namespace` block are a member of the namespace scope created by that block.